Andrewneteye4343/scDock/Essential files/README.md

 ● For your own structures, you need to set Vina_Docking_docking_ligand_dir = path/to/YourStucture.
 You can provide your compound structure.pdbqt file by using this argument.
 Please make sure your structure fulfills the requirement for AutoDock Vina.

 #### Decide the protein structure for molecular docking
-In default, the protein structures will be automatically downloaded and pre-processed for subsequent molecular docking.
+In default, the protein structures will be automatically downloaded and pre-processed for subsequent molecular docking according to ligand_reference.csv and receptor_reference.csv.
+In these two files, we recorded the
 Besides that, we provide an option for user to use their own protein structure.pdbqt.
 To do so, you need to set Vina_Docking_docking_receptor_dir = path/to/YourDirectory.
 Please make sure your structure fulfills the requirement for AutoDock Vina.

 #### Provide the tissue type of your scRNA/snRNA data.